vitabaks/pgbackrest_auto/README.md

 ## Installation
 1. Download and copy the `pgbackrest_auto` script to `/usr/bin/` directory
-2. Download and copy the `ansi2html.sh` script to `/usr/bin/` directory
-3. Grant execute rights on the scripts
+2. Grant execute rights on the scripts
-4. Install `amcheck` package into your system
+3. Install `amcheck` package into your system
 > the amcheck extension will be automatically installed to the restored databases